thmosqueiro/ABBAS/documentation/ODD/README.md

 #### Are special libraries needed?

-Because we used Python and popular libraries (such as numpy, scipy and matplotlib), the core of this implementation is independent from platform and shold run in most computers with Python.
+Because we used Python and popular libraries (such as numpy, scipy and matplotlib), the core of this implementation is independent of platform and should run on most computers with Python.
 It was, however, never tested in Windows machines.
-We are currently working to upload a newer version that offers automated dependency checking with pip.
+We are currently working to upload a newer version that offers automatic dependency checking with pip.
 If you have feedback, feel free to create Issues or Pull Requests in the main repository.

 ## Process overview and scheduling